draddo11/100-days-of-code/r1-log.md

 Started the final project which uses firebase for authenticatin of users , vuex, router ,mutations ans store ..most complex project so far .. taking it easy dont want to be overwhelmed

 ## R2D2(102)
-Turnout has firebase (awesome) for auth with gmail.
+Turnout has firebase (awesome) for auth with gmail..